Non-EU students who must apply for a visa

 Notes

-(1) The Italian Embassy of the country issuing your passport and responsible for the area where you reside (eg. in Turkey or the USA there are several Italian Embassies, and each of them is responsible for a specific state/region in the country).
-You can find a list of the Italian Consular offices here.
-If you temporarily live in a country that you are not a citizen of, you may submit your pre-enrolment request to the Head of Italian Consulate/Embassy of that country, who will decide whether to accept it or not.
+(1) To request your Visa, you should refer to the Italian Embassy/Consulate that is responsible for the area where you reside (eg. in Turkey or the USA there are several Italian Diplomatic Missions, and each of them is responsible for a specific state/region in the country).
+If you temporarily live in a country that you are not a citizen and/or not a resident of, you may submit your pre-enrolment request to the Head of Italian Consulate/Embassy of that country, who will decide whether to accept it or not.

-(3) Legalisation is the official confirmation that a signature, seal or stamp on a public document is genuine.
+(4) Legalisation is the official confirmation that a signature, seal or stamp on a public document is genuine.
 It does not authenticate the content of the document.
 Legalisation is usually required by Italian authorities before they will allow a document issued in a third country to be used for official purposes in Italy.
-If your country signed the La Haye Convention of 05/10/1961, the competent authorities will stamp the Apostille on your qualification.
+If your country signed the La Haye Convention of 05/10/1961, the competent authorities would stamp the Apostille on your qualification.
 In other countries, specific Ministries are appointed to legalise documents through a stamp.
 If you studied in Belgium, Denmark, France, Ireland, Germany, Austria or Estonia legalisation of documents is not required according to international agreements.

-(4) The Dichiarazione di Valore in loco (DV) is an official document which provides a short description of your qualification, its validity in the awarding country to academic and/or professional ends, and the legal status of the awarding institution.
+(5) The Dichiarazione di Valore in loco (DV) is an official document which provides a short description of your qualification, its validity in the awarding country to academic and/or professional ends, and the legal status of the awarding institution.
 In order to obtain the DV, you have to contact the Italian Consulate/Embassy of the country that awarded the qualification.
 For example, if you studied in a British school in Ghana, you should refer to the Italian Embassy in the UK for the DV issuing.

 Payment instructions and deadlines are published on the Competition Call and communicated to the applicant by email.